redotvideo/revideo/README.md

 ## Differences between Revideo and Motion Canvas

-Motion Canvas is a
+Motion Canvas aims to be a
 [standalone editor](https://github.com/orgs/motion-canvas/discussions/1015) for
-animations that happens to be distributed as an npm package, while Revideo aims to be a library that developers can build on top of to create their own video editing apps.
-These goals are somewhat conflicting, and Motion Canvas' plugin API is not yet flexible enough to enable the changes we want to make, which is why we decided to fork the project (our [blog post](https://re.video/blog/fork) explains this in detail).
+animations.
+While it happens to be distributed as an npm package, the maintainers don't intend for it to be used as a library.

+We started off as users of Motion Canvas but ran into those limitations.
+We wanted to build a video editing app on top of Motion Canvas.
+After building the initial version using the plugin system, we realized that we wanted to make more fundamental changes to the library that would be difficult to implement while keeping compatibility with the existing Motion Canvas API.

+That's why we decided to fork the project and turn it into Revideo.
+We wrote a bit more about it on our [blog](https://re.video/blog/fork).

 Concretely, some of the differences to Motion Canvas are the following ones: